josephkhawly/homepage/README.md

 ![screenshot](https://raw.githubusercontent.com/josephkhawly/homepage/master/screenshot.png)
 This is a replacement for the default startpage in Chrome and Firefox.
 Feel free to clone or fork it and adjust it to your liking by adding/removing links and changing the background, fonts and colors.

+This can also be found in the homepage folder of [my website's repo](https://github.com/josephkhawly/personal-site)

 The text at the top will change depending on the time of day.

 Check out a live demo [here](http://josephkhawly.com/homepage)